tasm-io/tasm/proposal/proposal.md

 <dl>
     <dt>8-bit CPU</dt>
     <dd>
-        The CPU will be loosely based on the Intel 8080 CPU.
-It will feature a simular instruction set, with some deviations to make it easier for newish programmers.
+        The instruction set and the CPU architecture will be loosely based on the Intel 808{0, 5} CPUs.
+There will be some deviations from the real instruction set to make it easier to use, and more approachable for beginners.
     </dd>
     <dt>Interrupts &amp; Devices</dt>
     <dd>
         The CPU will support interrupts in a similar manner to the actual 8080 processor.
 Interrupts will be used to communicate with devices and peripherals.
 Initially, we plan to include the following devices/peripherals:
         <ul>
             <li>Terminal</li>
             <li>Keyboard</li>
             <li>7-segment display</li>
         </ul>
-        It will also feature a timer interrupt because it's an important part of a CPU.
+        It will feature a timer interrupt, because it's an important part of a CPU.
     </dd>
     <dt>Assembler directives</dt>
     <dd>
         The simulator will support a number of common directives for ease of use.
-We plan to include at least the following
+We plan to include at least the following directives:
-        directives:
         <ul>
             <li>DB</li>
             <li>ORG</li>